MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/5-exercise-deploy-template.md

     ]
     ```

+### Valid your template

-1. Enter the following command in your Azure Cloud Shell.
+1. Enter the command below in your Azure Cloud Shell.
 Be sure to include the "." when you enter the command.
 You'll get access to a browser-based editor with this command.

     ```bash
     code .